A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

 \subsection{Discretization of the momentum equation and predictor-projection method}

 A one-fluid approach is used to solve the two-phase continuity and momentum equations in conservative form (i.e., Eqs.~(\ref{eqn:cont}) and~(\ref{eqn:mom})).
+This approach, as well as the proposed method to solve the species and energy transport equations, have a discontinuity in the velocity field perpendicular to the interface in the presence of phase change.
+However, this discontinuity is mild compared to the velocity magnitude around the interface.
+Still, phase-wise values for the velocity field need to be used in certain terms of the momentum equation as shown in the following lines.
+This methodology is a standard approach used in the literature~\cite{juric1998computations,dodd2014fast,dodd2021analysis} and we favor a conservative method for global mass and momentum.

-Following the work by Dodd and Ferrante~\cite{dodd2014fast}, fluid properties are averaged on each cell by using the volume fraction occupied by each phase as \(\phi=\phi_g+(\phi_l-\phi_g)C\), where \(\phi\) is any fluid property such as density or viscosity.
-Thus, the one-fluid property is obtained from a volume average of each phase value, which diffuses the sharpness of the interface only within a region of \(\mathcal{O}(\Delta x)\).
-To satisfy the normal and tangential momentum jumps across the interface (i.e., Eqs.~(\ref{eqn:momjump1}) and~(\ref{eqn:momjump2})), the effect of surface tension is added by means of a body force active only at the interface, \(\vec{F}_\sigma=\vec{f}_\sigma\delta_\sigma(\vec{x}-\vec{x}_\Gamma)\).
+Following the work by Dodd and Ferrante~\cite{dodd2014fast}, fluid properties are volume-averaged at each cell using the volume fraction occupied by each phase as \(\phi=\phi_g+(\phi_l-\phi_g)C\), where \(\phi\) is any fluid property such as density or viscosity.
+The one-fluid property diffuses the sharpness of the interface within a region of \(\mathcal{O}(\Delta x)\).
+To satisfy the normal and tangential momentum jumps across the interface (i.e., Eqs.~(\ref{eqn:momjump1}) and~(\ref{eqn:momjump2})), the surface-tension force is added by means of a body force active only at the interface, \(\vec{F}_\sigma=\vec{f}_\sigma\delta_\sigma(\vec{x}-\vec{x}_\Gamma)\).